robertcedwards/juice-docs/docs/dev/api/v3/contracts/jbsingletokenpaymentterminalstore/write/recordredemptionfor.md

   Redeems the project's tokens according to values provided by a configured data source.
 If no data source is configured, redeems tokens along a redemption bonding curve that is a function of the number of tokens being burned.

   @dev
   The msg.sender must be an IJBSingleTokenPaymentTerminal.
+The amount specified in the params is in terms of the msg.senders tokens.

   @param _holder The account that is having its tokens redeemed.
   @param _projectId The ID of the project to which the tokens being redeemed belong.